 The greatest security risk facing the Sensor Data Consumer is the compromising of personal data via theft of the device.
 Unlike the Device Observation Source, the Sensor Data Consumer is often a personal mobile device such as an Android phone or tablet and these devices may have all kinds of personal information; including financial.
 The Sensor Data Consumer implementation may also store the medical data for review.
 What the Sensor Data Consumer does with the received data beyond passing the data to the Device Observation Reporter or Content Creator is not specified by the Communicate PCHA Data-* transactions.
 Local storage of the data and whether or not it is encrypted is application dependent.

-3.Z PCC-Y PCD Communicate PCD Data-hData Transaction
+3.13 PCC-13 PCD Communicate PCD Data-hData Transaction

-3.Z.1 Scope
+3.13.1 Scope

 These transactions are used to transfer collected patient measurement data to a Device Observation Consumer in the form of a PCD-01 message

-3.Z.2 Actor Roles
+3.13.2 Actor Roles

-Figure 3.Z.2-1: Use Case Diagram
+Figure 3.13.2-1: Use Case Diagram

-Table 3.Z.2-1: Actor Roles
+Table 3.13.2-1: Actor Roles